-- education and background; - leadership and ability to exercise sound judgment; - general business experience and familiarity with the Company's businesses; and - unique expertise or perspective that will be of value to the Company.
+- education and background; - leadership and ability to exercise sound judgment; - general business experience and familiarity with the Company's businesses and industries; and - unique expertise or perspective that will be of value to the Company.

 Candidates should not have any interests that would materially impair their ability to exercise independent judgment or otherwise discharge the fiduciary duties of our Directors.
 All candidates must possess personal integrity and ethical character, and value and appreciate these qualities in others.
-It is expected that each Director will devote the necessary time to fulfill the duties of a Director.
-In this regard, the Nominating and Corporate Governance Committee will consider the number and nature of each Director's other commitments, including other directorships.
+It is expected that each CEO provides the Compensation Committee with an assessment of members of senior management and their succession potential.
+The Compensation Committee reports the results of these assessments to the Board.